Jinnrry/PMail/README.md

 (Note: Even if you don't need https, please make sure the path to the ssl certificate file is correct, although the web
 > service doesn't use the certificate anymore, the smtp protocol still needs the certificate)

+* Support pop3, smtp protocol, you can use any mail client you like.

 ## Disadvantages

 * At present, only the core function of sending and receiving emails has been completed.
 Basically, it can only be used